Gooong/LeastCostPath/README.md

 ![Interface](example/images/interface.png)
 ![Result](example/images/result.png)

-**Parameters:**

 Please ensure all the input layers have the same CRS.

  - Cost raster layer: Numeric raster layer that represents the cost of each spatial unit.
 It should not contains negative value.
 Pixel with `NoData` value represent it is unreachable.